Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Conclusions

 \section{Conclusions}

 In this contribution, a methodology to model linear elastic heterogeneous structures is presented.
-A method combining the variational multiscale method, domain decomposition and model order reduction techniques is developed and applied to model the influence of the fine scale on the coarse scale directly.
-Herein, snapshots of the displacement field for local target subdomains are computed by solving an oversampling problem with physically informed --- by solving a global reduced problem --- as well as random boundary conditions.
-Based on the displacement snapshots, a fine scale edge basis is constructed via POD and a conforming approximation is obtained by extending the edge functions into the interior of the respective subdomain.
+A method combining the variational multiscale method, domain decomposition and model order reduction techniques is developed and applied to model the influence of the fine scale on the coarse scale directly, addressing multiscale problems without a clear separation of scales.
+Herein, snapshots of the displacement field for local target subdomains are computed by solving an oversampling problem with physically informed --- by solving a global reduced problem --- correlated as well as uncorrelated random boundary conditions.
+Based on the displacement snapshots, a fine scale edge basis is constructed and a conforming approximation is obtained by extending the edge functions into the interior of the respective subdomain.
 This then allows for a conforming coupling of the reduced coarse grid elements in the framework of standard finite element assembly and hence an easy implementation.
 The resulting global system of equations is sparse and reduced in size compared to the full order model.

-The physically informed boundary conditions in the oversampling problem are shown to improve the approximation capabilities of the reduced local spaces.
-However, the decomposition of the fine scale part into edge functions and subsequent extension into the interior of the subdomains seems to mitigate this positive effect.
-Moreover, currently only a single local subdomain space for the interior is constructed using the same training set and the same space is used throughout the interior of the entire structure.
-Possibly for a more efficient reduction and positive effect of the physically informed boundary conditions, one would like to group the training data by means of clustering methods and analogously construct several local spaces, each tailored specifically to the displacement state of the respective cluster, for the interior of the structure.
+According to the investigated examples, one can obtain a smaller reduction error for the same number of fine scale basis functions when using correlated samples instead of uncorrelated samples.
+The physically informed boundary conditions in the oversampling problem are shown to improve the approximation capabilities of the reduced local spaces for a small number of basis functions, that is larger target tolerances.
+Depending on the problem, for both sampling approaches, the pessimistic estimate of the error in the randomized range finder algorithm may lead to the generation of many basis functions for certain subdomains that do not contribute to improving the global error, but result in more accurate approximations for that part of the domain.

+This effect seems to be stronger in case of the correlated sampling approach and dependent on the size of the oversampling problem, one has to consider the additional cost due to the repeated computation of the eigenvalues of the covariance matrix in the correlated sampling strategy.
+Nevertheless, both these issues can be overcome by adapting the error estimate to the multivariate normal distribution and employing an adaptive strategy in which the target tolerance for each local oversampling problem is chosen based on a tolerance on the global error, which was already done in \textit{Example 4} of~\cite{BS2018} for the GFEM.